 Unlike, most summer horse camps where camp participants may only spend a few hours a day riding.
-Meadow Vue Ranch is something different we focus on getting camp participants as much time in the saddle as possible.
+Meadow Vue Ranch is special we focus on getting camp participants as much time in the saddle as possible.
 Besides the extra time in the saddle we are a working ranch meaning that camp participants will experience life on a real working ranch, participate in our rodeos, depending on the week camp participants may get to help move cattle, and participate in other real ranch experiences.
 What is a typical week of camp like at Meadow Vue Ranch?

 shirts(long and short sleeves) Western style button-up for rodeo nights